JohanVer/freicar_docs/docs/nodes/freicar_map.md

 Not all functionalities are offered by all strategies.
 E.g. the lane follower does allow plan extension because it can simply use the old parameters and get a meaningful plan. lane-star on the other hand cannot provide an extension to a plan without randoming a new goal.
 In that case, the planner returns an empty plan with the `success` flag set to false.

 ## 5.2.
 Logic
 Currently, the logic section only offers right-of-way calculation for junctions.
-To get whether an agent has right of way, it should send some data about itself and all the other percieved agents at the junction.
+To get whether an agent has right of way, it should send some data about itself and all the other perceived agents at the junction.
 This data includes:

 - `std::string a_name`: the name (can be arbitrary)
 - `std::string l_uuid`: the uuid of the lane the agent is on
 - `float l_offset`: its offset along that lane
 - `geometry_msgs::Vector3 velo`: its velocity vector
 - `geometry_msgs::TransformStamped pose`: its 3D pose
-- `Intent intnt`: its intent at the junction: `GOING_STRAIGHT`, `GOING_LEFT`, `GOING_RIGHT` or `NONE` (unknown)
+- `Intent intent`: its intent at the junction: `GOING_STRAIGHT`, `GOING_LEFT`, `GOING_RIGHT` or `NONE` (unknown)

 The function `GetRightOfWay` then returns whether the agent has the right of way, whether the junction is already occupied by another agent and the name of the agent that has won the right-of-way (in case of losing RoW, it could be useful).

 # 6. Sample Code

 ## 6.1.
-Intializing the Map
+Initializing the Map
 ```cpp
 #include <freicar_map/thrift_map_proxy.h>